 Some examples of practices that have been put in place to help farms achieve verification include nutrient management plans, pest management plans, buffer/filter strips, cover crops and restricting livestock access to local lakes, rivers and streams.

-Visit the MAEAP website to learn more or contact Jay Korson at the Eaton Conservation District office at 517-543-1512 ext 5.
+Visit the MAEAP website to learn more or contact the Eaton Conservation District office at 517-543-1512 ext 5.

 Natural Resources Conservation Service – NRCS

-Contact Karry Trickey, District Conservationist at 517-676-4644, or your local NRCS office, to learn more about the program and to develop a conservation plan before applying.
+Contact Karry Trickey, District Conservationist at 517-676-4644, or your local NRCS office, to learn more about federal conservation programs and to develop a conservation plan before applying.
 Successful applicants enter into a contract with NRCS to implement conservation activities and are reimbursed for a portion of the cost.